Tax credit: United Kingdom

 Tax Credits were capped which many sources claimed affects the poorest families disproportionately.
 A survey by End Child Poverty estimated that roughly 1.5 million parents have reduced spending on basics like food and fuel.
 According to Gavin Kelly of the Resolution Foundation, tax credits help raise living standards of low paid workers.
 He wrote in the New Statesman, "Perhaps the biggest misconception is the voguish notion that if tax credits are cut, employers will somehow decide to offer pay rises to fill the gap.
 This is saloon-bar economics espoused by some on both left and right."

 On 15 September 2015, the House of Commons voted to decrease Tax Credit thresholds, a law that came into effect on 6 April 2016.
 Opponents claimed that it would harm those on low incomes.
 Simon Hopkins, Chief Executive of charity Turn2us commented "Today's vote in the House of Commons will mean one thing for many of the poorest working families in the UK; they are going to get poorer.
 Tax credits are a vital source of income for those on a low wage and for many they make up a substantial portion of their monthly income."

 The IFS supported the opposition view that the effects of the changes would disproportionately reduce the income of poor families, even taking into account reductions in income tax and an increase in the National Living Wage.
 The government responded that the tax credit system had, for too long, been used to subsidise low pay and the changes would bring total expenditure on tax credits back down to more sustainable levels seen in 2007–08.

 On 26 October 2015 the House of Lords supported a motion from Baroness Meacher delaying the imposition of the cuts until a new consideration of the effects could be made by the House of Commons.

+The tax credit system ended on 5 April 2025.
+No new claims can be made and no more payments will be made.